-Technologies of the Future: How will Crude Oil-To-Chemicals Transform Aramco’s Competitive Advantage
+Technologies of the future: How will Crude Oil to Chemicals (COTC) transform Aramco’s competitive advantage

-Abdulaziz Al-Judaimi, SVP Downstream, Saudi Aramco, and keynote speaker at the 6th GPCA R&I Summit in Bahrain, speaks exclusively to GPCA Insight Express about the Crude Oil-To Chemicals project and the company’s plans for the future
+Abdulaziz Al-Judaimi, SVP Downstream, Saudi Aramco, and keynote speaker at the 6th GPCA R&I Summit in Bahrain, speaks exclusively to GPCA Insight Express about the Crude Oil to Chemicals (COTC) project and the company’s plans for the future

 How will the COTC project help Saudi Aramco become a more competitive player in chemicals globally, and how does it contribute to Saudi Vision 2030?